DavidBrunow/brunow.org/Sources/BrunowOrg/Documentation.docc/Posts/2024/04-22-how-i-like-to-use-danger.md

 ```

 This simple example checks to see if the `changelog.md` file has been modified
-as part of the pull request, and if not, adds a warning to the pull request
+as part of the pull request and, if not, adds a warning to the pull request
-letting the developer know that they need to update the change log.
+letting the developer know that they need to update the changelog.
+Providing
+that feedback through this automation means that a contributor to a repo can
+quickly learn what changes they need to make to meet the standards of that repo.
+Plus, the maintainer of the repo can focus on things only humans can do, like
+making sure that the pull request follows their architectural guidelines.

 At the beginning of every Dangerfile, the Danger library must be imported.
 Let's
 talk about how that works next.